jmwhittaker/Framed/readme.md

 * Instant update to any changes using watch & livereload
 * Write CSS using [Sass](http://sass-lang.com/)

-See examples of what's possible with Framer.js (here)[http://examples.framerjs.com/].
+See examples of what's possible with Framer.js [here](http://examples.framerjs.com/).

 ### How to install

-You will need Node and Npm installed, if you don't have these installed then (follow this easy guide to install using Homebrew)[http://thechangelog.com/install-node-js-with-homebrew-on-os-x/].
+You will need Node and Npm installed, if you don't have these installed then [follow this easy guide to install using Homebrew](http://thechangelog.com/install-node-js-with-homebrew-on-os-x/).

 * Clone the project
 * Run `npm install`.
 Simples.